vonderklaas/invoice-machine/README.md

 ### Invoice Machine

-This is a command-line application written in *C* for generating bills and invoices for a restaurant.
-The application is designed to help managers quickly generate invoices for customers.
+I played a bit with *C* to build this command-line application.
+Now you can generate bills and invoices for your restaurant.
+It is designed to help managers quickly generate invoices for customers.

-### Compilation
+### Quick Start

 ```
 make restaurant